If you’re looking to apply to Cambridge to study Economics, this article will give you an insight into your daily life at university.

 Asking questions allows you to truly make sure that your understanding of the content is correct, and get things explained in different ways.
 It also means that when you revise the content later in the year, you know which parts you have found more difficult and already have answers to parts you didn’t understand straight away!

-If I’m not going to the gym, I would go to a social activity, especially on Wednesdays to Fridays; usually this was something like an India Society event, such as a cocktail night followed by the club, or a meeting for a committee I was part of, or visiting the Cambridge Union to see someone famous speak.
+If I’m not going to the gym, I would go to a social activity, especially on Wednesdays to Fridays; usually, this was something like an India Society event, such as a cocktail night followed by the club, or a meeting for a committee I was part of, or visiting the Cambridge Union to listen to a talk from a variety of professionals and celebrities.
+My favourite speakers I’ve seen are Bill Gates, Stephen Hawking and Bryan Cranston (not for a chemistry lecture!).

 The logical thinking skills I have achieved as a result of this course, such as being able to reason through a complex chain of events and question assumptions and such, as well as the time management, will be incredibly useful over the course of any career.